Posted by Mike Fontana on 29 Oct 2015

 This is where technology-facilitating companies and the financial community come into play.
 Our roles are critical in supporting healthcare organizations so they are able to adequately support their communities and healthcare consumers.
 It is our responsibility to ensure that capital access, payment services, and the flow of both capital and information efficiently support healthcare providers.
 Such services should encompass daily business operation support, as well as provide healthcare organizations the ability to continuously improve the quality of medical care, adapt to industry changes, and make new developments in the space.
 Without a comprehensive approach, payment reforms are doomed to be a short-term fix.

 Our expert industry analysts sense that healthcare organizations are beginning to evolve.
 A few years ago, healthcare organizations were primarily interested in consolidating relationships for financial benefit.
-General perspective on ROI was narrow and focused on short-term gains.
+A general perspective on ROI was narrow and focused on short-term gains.
 Now, the thinking has shifted, and providers are more open to working with organizations small and large.
 Major players in the healthcare industry are looking to develop relationships with others who have inventive mindsets, flexibility, and nimbleness to help these organizations grow in the long-term.

 It is time for financial service providers to think like healthcare consumers in order to understand the challenges facing healthcare clients.
 Creativity and disruptive thinking will help all parties adjust to the wants and needs of a changing industry.
 Healthcare, your organization, and the consumer will all be better for it.